PLP Working Group Subcommittee Meetings- April 7th, 2021

 Houston-Galveston Regional Litter and Marine Debris Prevention Workshop 5

-To limit in-person meetings at this time, the Partners in Litter Prevention will be holding this year’s Trash Summit as a conference call on April 30, 2020 from 9 a.m. to 11 a.m. via Zoom.
+Due to COVID, the Partners in Litter Prevention held this year’s Trash Summit as a conference call on April 30, 2020 from 9 a.m. to 11 a.m. via Zoom.

 Our 2019 meeting was held on May 7, 2019 at the Houston Zoo Brown Education Center from 9:30 – 3 pm.